 Managing Director – Alan Rook

-Alan leads the BlackRook Group and is our principal consultant and producer, having worked at senior executive level for some of Europe’s most significant media brands.
+Alan leads the BlackRook companies and is our principal consultant and producer, having worked at senior executive level for some of Europe’s most significant media brands.

 He’s a former Editor of the UK’s iconic Daytime TV programme This Morning.

 He was part of the senior management team that ran the ITV network’s breakfast shows GMTV and Lorraine and then launched Daybreak.

 In 2010 and 2011 Alan was a member of the executive team that runs all of ITV News – its Nations and Regions.

 For five years, he was Head of News of England’s biggest television region – ITV Central.

 Alan has also run tri-media news operations worldwide for the British Forces Broadcasting Service.

 He joined with partners to form the international media services company BlackRook Media in London in the the autumn of 2011 – and has since established the online content provider BlackRook Productions along with Enterprise BlackRook – trading out of the Nigerian capital Abuja.

 Alan’s various leadership roles across the commercial and charity sectors have seen him take commissioning editor responsibilities across television, radio and online for 15 years.
 It’s work that’s seen Alan and his teams win international, national and regional awards for journalism and film-making.